waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Battle Strategist Agent (Turn 91179):** Updated the agent's system prompt to force it to prioritize survival by assuming a worst-case scenario (a super-effective critical hit from the opponent's best move) and to heavily weigh level disparity as a key risk factor.
 - **Battle Strategist Agent (Turn 94114):** Updated agent prompt to correctly interpret the 'training' goal, prioritizing EXP gain for lower-level party members over simply winning with the strongest Pokémon.
 - **`delete_map_marker` Tool (Turn 95077):** Standardized gate markers to use '✅' for open and '⛔' for closed.
+- **`retreat_planner_agent` (Turn 96236):** Refined the agent's system prompt to require it to check the player's inventory before suggesting item-based solutions.
+It will now provide a walking path if no fast-travel item is available.

 ## B. Tool Development Log
 - **Pathfinder & Boulder Puzzle Solver:** Fixed a bug preventing land-to-water SURF transitions and corrected ledge traversal logic.
 Consolidated redundant tools.